 ‘Tis the season for family, fun, celebration, and…a LOT of waste.
 According to the EPA, the volume of household waste in the United States typically increases 25% between Thanksgiving and New Year’s Day, resulting in about one million additional tons of trash getting sent to landfills.
 That’s a lot of thrown-out food, wrapping paper, plastic packaging, and Amazon boxes.
 If you care about the environment and reducing your consumption, there’s no better time of year to step up.
-Fortunately, there are a lot of easy ways that we can curb our waste and enjoy the holidays even more.
+Fortunately, there are a lot of easy ways that we can curb our holiday waste and enjoy the season even more.
 This guide can help!

 Reducing Food Waste